Group actions with commensurated subsets, wallings and cubings: Commensurating actions of topological groups

-Note that if $N$ is commensurable to $M$, then $d_M-d_N$ is bounded.
+Note that if $N$ is commensurate to $M$, then $d_M-d_N$ is bounded.
 In particular, the bornology on $\SX(X,M)$ defined by $d_M$ is canonical.

 The affine action gives a short proof of the following combinatorial result of Brailovsky, Pasechnik and Praeger \cite{BPP}.
-Recall from the introduction that in a $G$-set $X$, a subset $M$ is {\em transfixed} if there is a $G$-invariant subset $N$ commensurable to $M$, i.e.\ satisfying $\#(M\tu N)<\infty$.
+Recall from the introduction that in a $G$-set $X$, a subset $M$ is {\em transfixed} if there is a $G$-invariant subset $N$ commensurate to $M$, i.e.\ satisfying $\#(M\tu N)<\infty$.

 \begin{thm} Let $G$ be a subgroup of $\SX(X,M)$.
-Then $\ell_M(G)$ is bounded if and only if $M$ is transfixed. \end{thm} \begin{proof} Obviously if $N$ is commensurable to $M$ and $G$-invariant then $d_M$ is bounded by $2\#(M\tu N)$ on $G$.
+Then $\ell_M(G)$ is bounded if and only if $M$ is transfixed by $G$. \end{thm} \begin{proof} Obviously if $N$ is commensurate to $M$ and $G$-invariant then $d_M$ is bounded by $2\#(M\tu N)$ on $G$.
 Conversely, assume that $d_M$ is bounded on $G$.
 Then the action of $G$ on $\ell^2_M(X)$ has bounded orbits.
-By the center lemma, it has a fixed point $f$.
-Then, since $f$ is $G$-invariant, the subset $\{f\ge 1/2\}$ is $G$-invariant; moreover since $f\in\ell^2_M(X)$, this subset is commensurable to $M$. \end{proof}
+By the center lemma (see \cite[Lemma 2.2.7]{BHV}), it has a fixed point $f$.
+Then, since $f$ is $G$-invariant, the subset $\{x\in X:\;f(x)\ge 1/2\}$ is $G$-invariant; moreover since $f\in\ell^2_M(X)$, this subset is commensurate to $M$. \end{proof}

 This provides an analogue of Corollary \ref{ficd} for {\em bounded} cardinal definite functions, relaxing the cofinality hypothesis.